feldera/feldera/docs/sql/integer.md

 Casting a string to an integer type will produce a runtime error if the string cannot be interpreted as a number.

-Division or modulus by zero return `NULL`.
+Division or modulus by zero cause a runtime error.

 ## Predefined functions on integer values